Third-party liability insurance

 The statutory minimum cover for motor vehicle liability is up to 2.5 million euros for personal injury and up to 500,000 euros for property damage.
 There are also policies with flat-rate or unlimited cover.

-Motor vehicle liability insurance does not cover your own damage, if the accident is your fault.
+Please note: Liability insurance does not cover your own damage, if the accident is your fault.
 In order to insure yourself in this case, fully comprehensive insurance is necessary.

-Comprehensive insurance pays for damage to your own car that was not caused by other road users but by external influences, such as:
+Partially comprehensive insurance pays for damage to your own car that was not caused by other road users but by external influences, such as:

 - Broken glass